 The San Francisco to South San Francisco Subsection environmental justice RSA is 31.9 percent low-income (Table 5-7) compared to 23.9 percent for the reference community (Table 5-6).
-The populations within the RSA in San Francisco, Daly City, South San Francisco, and San Bruno all have higher concentrations of low-income individuals than the reference community (Table 5-7).
+The populations within the RSA in San Francisco, Daly City, South San Francisco, and San Bruno all have higher concentrations of low-income individuals than the reference community.
 The environmental justice RSA within San Francisco is 32.3 percent low-income, which is 8.4 percent greater than that of the reference community.
-The RSA for the 4th and King Street

-Station is 22.8 percent low-income.
+The RSA for the 4th and King Street Station is 22.8 percent low-income.
 The environmental justice RSA within Brisbane is 18.8 percent low-income, which is 5.1 percent less than that of the reference community.
 The RSA for the Brisbane LMF sites is 30.0 percent low-income.

-In San Francisco, high concentrations of low-income populations occur east and west of the project alignment in the neighborhoods of Bayview-Hunters Point and Visitacion Valley, and west of Brisbane LMF sites in Bayshore Heights.
+In San Francisco, high concentrations of low-income populations occur east and west of the project alignment in the neighborhoods of Bayview-Hunters Point and Visitacion Valley, and west of the Brisbane LMF sites in Bayshore Heights.
 The Bayview-Hunters Point neighborhood south of Cesar Chavez Street and east of U.S. Highway (US) 101 ranges from 35.7 to 62.9 percent low-income.
 Low-income populations in Visitacion Valley west of Bayshore Boulevard range from 43.5 to 64.3 percent low-income.
 The Bayshore Heights neighborhood is 35.5 percent low-income.
 Bayshore Heights and Visitacion Valley are north and west of the Brisbane LMF sites and are included in the RSA for the Brisbane LMF.
-Most of South San Francisco within the environmental justice RSA has also high concentrations of low-income individuals (44.2 percent low-income) occur in the downtown area of South San Francisco along Grand Avenue.
+Most of South San Francisco within the environmental justice RSA has also high concentrations of low-income populations, ranging from 25.1 to 44.2 percent low-income.
+The highest concentrations of low-income individuals (44.2 percent low-income) occur in the downtown area of South San Francisco along Grand Avenue.